munagekar/MJRDarkConky/README.md

 News is retrieved from Times of India Headlines RSS feed Weather is retrieved from Yahoo Weather.
 With City: Katraj Country:India Forex converts USD to INR by default.
 This can easily be changed BSE Indice is retrieved using Web Scrapping.
 You can easily scrape any other indice value using the current widget as a template.
+Programming knowledge is required for this modification.
 You might want to change these settings in

     ~/.conky/AbhishekManjaro/weather.py